CS1335 Java and Processing

 Programming as a Design System

-In the introduction to his graduate course: Programing Design Systems, Rune Madsen provides an excellent in-depth article on the History of Design Systems by Rune Skjoldborg Madsen
+In the introduction to his graduate course: Programing Design Systems, Rune Madsen provides an excellent in-depth article on the by Rune Skjoldborg Madsen

 Computational Strategies for Defining Design Spaces